a creative place-making, community papermaking Prototype.

 • volunteer effort

-Since then, various free public events and workshops have been held, including a fall harvest festival, volunteer days, and even a collaborative hula-hoop ‘pulp painting’ event.
+Since then, various free public events and workshops were held, including a fall harvest festival, volunteer days, and even a collaborative hula-hoop ‘pulp painting’ event.

-2018 - A Warm Embrace, and Nudge Forward from National Arts Strategies
+2018 - A Nudge Forward from National Arts Strategies

 In 2018, I was awarded a Creative Community Fellowship, a program by D.C. based National Arts Strategies that brings together cultural trailblazers for six months, to learn life-changing skills and to see dreams become reality — and drive transformation through arts and culture.